bloc42/news/README.md

 yarn run server
 ```

-Our default branch is `develop` and release branch is `master`.
 Always make your changes in a feature branch and create a PR against `develop` branch.
+Our release branch is `master`, which should only accept PR from `develop` branch and hotfix branch.

 ## Documentation